Beauty business owners: managing your mental health during coronavirus

 Although it’s important to stay connected with events, the charity advises getting your news and health information from trusted sources, such as the NHS and Gov UK.
 It may also be worth cutting down your social media use to avoid being spammed with fake news, which can heighten anxiety.

-Sam Pearce, the owner of PB Award-winning The Potting Shed Spa in Batley, has set up a free mental health service for salon owners who are struggling with their mental health during this time of uncertainty.
+The Potting Shed Spa's Sam Pearce has a free mental health service, called Low Ears, for salon owners who are struggling with their mental health during this time of uncertainty.

 The Low Ears Help campaign aims to support beauty business owners during this crisis, providing access to ambassadors who are all mental health and first aid trained.
 There is a triage system that allows inquiries to be triaged to the right person for help, whether that’s for talking therapy, mindful therapy or virtual access to councillors.